sbenston/kickstarter-analysis/README.md

 First the data was analyzed via filtering the columns of the spreadsheet to ensure completeness; the dates provided where encoded as Unix timestamps and needed conversion to actual dates for actual analysis.
 Theater/plays as a total category was also divided into a parent category and subcategory to allow for ease of filtering.

-A separate sheet was used to use built-in Excel Function to summarize the data by examining some measures of central tendencies, spread and standard deviation.
+A separate sheet was used to use built-in Excel functions to summarize the data by examining some measures of central tendencies, spread and standard deviation.
 The data was filtered to only examine campaigns taking place in the US within the plays subcategory and is summurized by the following table:

 | &nbsp; | Successful | Failed |
 | --- | --- | --- |